AmartyaKumar11/pong-clone/README.md

 # Pong Clone 🎮

 A simple and fun **Pong Clone** built using **HTML**, **CSS**, and **JavaScript**.
-This project recreates the classic arcade game Pong, allowing users to play a two-player game right in their browser.
+This project recreates the classic arcade game Pong, allowing users to play against a computer opponent right in their browser.

 ## Features 🌟
-- **Two-Player Gameplay**: Compete with a friend in a classic Pong match.
+- **Single-Player Gameplay**: Play against a computer-controlled opponent.
-- **Responsive Controls**: Smooth paddle movement using keyboard input.
+- **Mouse Controls**: Move the player paddle smoothly using your mouse.
-- **Score Tracking**: Real-time display of scores for both players.
+- **Score Tracking**: Real-time display of scores for both the player and the computer.
 - **Game Reset**: Easily restart the game to play again.
 - **Dynamic Colors**: The background and ball change colors automatically in a cycle.
+- **Adaptive Difficulty**: Game speed increases automatically as the game progresses.
 - **Clean Design**: Minimalist and responsive layout for a retro arcade feel.

+## Demo 🎥
+Check out a live demo [here](#). *(Add your deployment link)*

 ## How It Works 🚀
 1. **Player Controls**:
-   - Player 1: Use `W` and `S` keys to move the paddle up and down.
-   - Player 2: Use `Arrow Up` and `Arrow Down` keys for paddle control.
+   - Move the player paddle using your mouse.
 2. The ball moves automatically, bouncing off paddles and walls.
-3. A player scores a point if the opponent misses the ball.
+3. A player scores a point if the opponent (computer) misses the ball.
 4. The first player to reach the winning score is declared the winner.
 5. The background and ball colors transition smoothly through a color cycle, adding a dynamic visual element.
+6. The ball speed increases gradually as the game progresses, making it more challenging over time.

 ## Technologies Used 🛠️
 - **HTML**: Structure of the game canvas and UI elements.
 - **CSS**: Styling for the paddles, ball, and overall game layout.
-- **JavaScript**: Game logic, including ball movement, collision detection, score tracking, and color transitions.
+- **JavaScript**: Game logic, including ball movement, collision detection, score tracking, computer AI, and color transitions.

 ## Project Structure 📂
 ```